Updated December 18th, 2023

 Disney Mobile Order with a Peanut Allergy

-For two, the allergy menus can sometimes be wrong (about 1 out of every 30 times is my experience) and you need to double check ingredients to be sure.
+For two, the allergy menus can sometimes be wrong (about 1 out of every 40 times is my experience, so in a week long trip, you will likely have 1 experience) and you need to double check ingredients to be sure.
+This is very common for Seasonal Items, or New Menu items.

 For three, Mobile Ordering does not take into account ‘may contain’ or ‘shared facility’ statements.
 If you aren’t comfortable with those, please speak with someone to check products.